BIGJRA/BIGJRA.github.io/raw/reborn/appendices.md

 ## Wild Held Items

-Some wild Pokémon have a chance of holding an item when they are encountered in the wild.
-Note that the probabilities of each item are increased to 60, 20, and 5% respectively when your lead Pokémon has the Compoundeyes ability.
+Some wild Pokemon have a chance of holding an item when they are encountered in the wild.
+Note that the probabilities of each item are increased to 60, 20, and 5% respectively when your lead Pokemon has the Compoundeyes ability.

 !wildheld()